sgujarlapudi/BackGroundTask.Demo/Readme.md

 Running background tasks in an ASP.NET core application.
-We use background services where we connect with cloud-managed services like streams and queues which usually implemented throug continusly running methods.
+We use background services where we connect with cloud-managed services like streams and queues which usually implemented through continously running methods.
-Most of the managed cloud services as accessed via an HTTP connection, hence there are usually no callbacks
+Most of the managed cloud services are accessed via an HTTP connection, hence there are usually no callbacks

 This application has 2 ways of implementing the running background tasks
 1. Creating a class which implements IHostedService refer to BackgroundPrinter.cs